Rash promise: Examples

 Bible: Mark 6.14-29: the beheading of John the Baptist involves a rash promise of king Herod Antipas to Salome, the daughter of his second wife Herodias, who, by her mother's advice asked for the head of John.

 Geoffrey Chaucer's "The Franklin's Tale", itself partly based on Boccaccio's The Filocolo: Dorigen, a married woman whose husband is absent, promises another suitor that he may have her if he makes the rocks on the coast of Brittany disappear.

 Chaucer's "The Wife of Bath's Tale": the main character, a young rapist knight threatened with execution if he cannot answer the question "What do women want?," promises an older woman (the proverbial "loathly lady") anything she desires if she can provide the answer (she desires to marry him).

 In the chivalric romance Amadas, Amadas vows to a white knight that he will give him half of all they gain if they adventure together.
 At the end of the tale, the knight demands the half of the princess whose hand Amadas won, and of their child.
-When Amadas goes to cut them in half, however, he stops him, as it was only a test, before revealing that Amadas had arranged for his funeral.
+When Amadas goes to cut them in half, however, he stops him, as it was only a test.